mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/create-secrets/index.md

 This procedure describes how to use any file to create a secret called `myapp.keystore` inside the `developer` path using the DC/OS Enterprise CLI.

-The contents of the file (referred to below as `myapp.keystore`) can be any value, including binary and text value.
+The contents of the file (referred to below as `myapp.keystore`) can be any value, including binary and text values.
 The secrets service encodes binary files into `BASE64` text form before storing it in secret store.

 1. Use `dcos auth login` to log into the CLI.